UINTA MEADOWS ELEMENTARY SCHOOL

 Welcome to Uinta Meadows Elementary!
 We look forward to an exciting and fulfilling school year.
 With your child’s education being our highest priority, we take pride in providing your child with the best possible educational program.
 Our highly qualified staff is dedicated to providing opportunities for all students to learn and achieve their full potential.
-Together with your support, we will accomplish this mission.
+With your support, we will accomplish this mission.

 The purpose of the Uinta Meadows’ Parent/Student Handbook is to acquaint you with some of the beliefs, procedures, and policies of Uinta Meadows Elementary.
 Please read and become familiar with the contents, and keep this handbook readily available, as a reference, during the school year.
-If however, you have any question or concerns that are not addressed, you have a standing invitation to visit or call any time.
+If you have any question or concerns that are not addressed, you have a standing invitation to visit or call anytime.

 At Uinta Meadows, we believe that communication and cooperation between home and school are essential elements for a successful school experience that promotes optimal student learning.
 We want your child to feel loved, nurtured and safe at UME.
 Parents are encouraged to visit our school, maintain regular contact with your child’s teacher, attend parent meetings, and attend regularly scheduled conferences.
 We also have a wonderful PTA that offers many volunteer opportunities, and they are always looking for additional members!

 As your principal, I am always available to meet with you regarding your child.
 Please feel free to contact me at anytime.
 We are partners in the education of your child, and by working together we can make this a successful year.
 GO EAGLES!!!